weixingdai/CMIT/README.md

 ```--sobel```	Whether use sobel feature, default: True

 ## Demo
-Use the pre-trained model in ./checkpoints/breast001 and test the images in ./examples
+Use the model in ./checkpoints/breast001 and test the images in ./examples, the results are as follows:

 ![alt text](https://github.com/weixingdai/CMIT/blob/c838e57612973f20286dc6be1900e3b98afb308d/examples/breast001/input_1.png)
 ![alt text](https://github.com/weixingdai/CMIT/blob/7216a9843db737d8a3a243815ebe1f93c4214fb3/results/breast001_cmit/fake_cmit_input_1.png)